ISO 26262 Functional Safety

-As part of our services, we support our customers with requirements analysis and definition of the FuSi Concept and Goals.
-L4B may also focus on creating the FuSi Concept according to the OEM’s and Tier1’s previously defined Requirements and Goals.
+As part of our services, we support our customers with requirements analysis and definition of the FuSi concept and goals.
+L4B may also focus on creating the FuSi Concept according to the OEM and Tier1’s previously defined requirements and goals.

 Our main goal is to assist our customers and ensure that the achieved functionalities are not harmful to the vehicle’s passengers and drivers.

 In general, the safety development plan is divided into two parts: